risingsun007/pool_rebalance/README.md

 This program can also be set to buy ands sell SLVT.

 <h1>Setup</h1>
+PRIVATE_KEY must be defined as an environmental variable or in the .env file.
+If you are defining the PRIVATE_KEY variable in Heroku, do not place quotes around the key.

-A private key must be placed in file name .env in the root directory and the file must have the line PRIVATE_KEY="your private key". npm and node must be installed for this program to work.
+npm and node must be installed for this program to work.
 To setup the program do the following on a command line:
 <strong>1) "npm install"</strong>